The Trap of Terminal Uniqueness

 The output of a lot of what I lived though would be chronic pain even without CRPS.
 With it, it created the greatest challenge of my life.
 Nonetheless, I CHOOSE joy.
 Just for today.
 Chronic pain has taken a lot of things from me.
 It almost killed me long before this disease.
 But it’s also given me my greatest purpose.

 We all experience suffering…It’s just for different reasons.
 And it’s all relative anyway, so does it even matter?
 The point is why we feel things may be different, but the feelings are often actually quite similar…Loss, grief, loneliness, isolation, insecurity, fear, abandonment, anxiety, depression.
 Are any of those terminally unique situations?
 No. They’re all part of the human experience.
 And they’re unavoidable.
+No matter what causes them.

 “Pain is innevitable, suffering is optional.”

 To the degree to which we are willing and able to connect to each other, I would add.
 Because the greatest form of human suffering, is holding on to that which is changing.
 And we do this in so many ways as humans…to our health, to our loved ones, to our dreams or our youth.
 It’s not unique to chronic pain.
+Things are always changing, and how we accept and adapt to that, is significant.

 If I could give both spoonies and regular folks each a piece of advice, it would be to try to connect over what we have in common, and that making an effort to understand our illnesses/challenges means the world to us.
 This month think of how you relate to others struggles you can’t see or don’t understand, and try to create more space for that experience so we can connect over being human - even if what we experience itself is different.
 It helps us all.